TREASURIES-Yields rise after U.S. data supports view of earlier Fed rate hike

 The so-called core CPI rose 0.2 percent last month, Labor Department data showed, while economists polled by Reuters had expected the measure to remain unchanged from August at 0.1 percent.
 In the 12 months through September, core CPI increased 1.9 percent, the largest gain since July 2014, after rising 1.8 percent in August.

-The data led Treasury yields higher.
-The previous day, yields, which move inversely to prices, fell on weaker-than-expected U.S. September retail sales and producer price data.
+The data led Treasury yields, which move inversely to prices, higher after yields fell on Wednesday on weaker-than-expected U.S. September retail sales and producer price data.

 The data on Wednesday had reinforced traders’ expectations that the Fed would not hike interest rates until next year, leading Treasury yields to hit their lowest in over a week.